A year of war in Gaza: A timeline of key moments as ceasefire deal agreed

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Just days before US president Joe Biden is set to leave office, Israel and Hamas have reached a ceasefire deal after a last-minute “breakthrough” in talks.
+Just days before US president Joe Biden is set to leave office, Israel and Hamas have reached a ceasefire deal after 15 months of war in Gaza.

-The Qatari prime minister announced the three-phase agreement, which is set to take effect on Sunday.
+The Israeli cabinet approved the deal in the early hours of Saturday morning local time, which the Qatari prime minister announced as a three-phase agreement, set to take effect on Sunday.
+It will include the release of hostages still held in Gaza in exchange for Palestinian prisoners in Israeli jails.

-In the southern Gaza city of Khan Younis large crowds of joyful Palestinians have taken to the streets, with people cheering and honking car horns.

 The US, Egypt and Qatar have repeatedly tried to secure a ceasefire ever since the conflict began on 7 October 2023, with both Israel and Hamas rejecting multiple draft proposals.